JavaScriptToday/tailwind-navbar/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This repository is based on [Creating a Navbar with Angular 17 and Tailwind CSS](https://blog.javascripttoday.com/blog/creating-a-navbar-with-angular-and-tailwind-css/) by Sarthak Pokharel.